Perseverance key for San Marcos boys basketball in standout season

-The Rattlers sit at 28-2 and are ranked No. 9 in the state of Texas in the latest TABC poll.
+The Rattlers sit at 28-2 this season and are ranked No. 9 in the state in the latest TABC poll.
 A number of San Marcos’ games have been close, going down to the final possessions.

+MORE THAN THE SCORE: Stay up to date on sports stories like these, and sign up for our More than the Score sports newsletter at kxan.com/newsletters

-“That’s our team is we handle adversity,” said Miller about his group’s ability to manage high-stress finishes.
+“That’s our team, we handle adversity,” said Miller about his group’s ability to manage high-stress finishes.
 “No matter the moment we’re going to stay calm.
 We’re going to stay together.
-We’re going to be solution oriented.”
+We’re going to be solution-oriented.”

 Handling adversity has been the name of the game this season for San Marcos.
-One of their veteran leaders, senior guard Kaden Gumbs, missed the first 21 games of the campaign because of a Lisfranc injury.
+One of their veteran leaders, senior guard Kaden Gumbs, missed the first 21 games of the campaign because of a Lisfranc injury where bones, ligaments or both in the middle of the foot are damaged.

 “I wasn’t surprised,” said Gumbs about his team still playing very well in his absence.
 “I know my team.
 They’re really good.
 We got talented players.”